welchbj/ctf/docs/enumeration.md

 For a nice reference of payload files and catching authentication attempts with Responder, see [this `ired.team` page](https://www.ired.team/offensive-security/initial-access/t1187-forced-authentication).

+For discussion of abusing Net-NTLM capturing and relaying in a real-life scenario, see [this blog post](https://www.mdsec.co.uk/2021/02/farming-for-red-teams-harvesting-netntlm/).

 #### Cracking Net-NTLM Hashes

 Because the leaked hashes are Net-NTLM hashes (as opposed to NTLM; read [here](https://medium.com/@petergombos/lm-ntlm-net-ntlmv2-oh-my-a9b235c58ed4) for an explanation on the differences), they cannot be used directly in pass-the-hash techniques.
 However, the original underlying password can be bruteforced: